netket/netket-website/_docs/learning/steppers.md

 permalink: /docs/steppers/
 ---

-The vast majority of learning applications solves the associated optimization problem in an iterative way.
+The vast majority of learning applications solves the associated high-dimensional optimization problem in an iterative way.

 More formally, given a cost function $$ F(\mathbf{p}) $$ to be minimized, depending on a set of $$ \mathbf{p} = p_1 \dots p_M $$,
 then at each step of the optimization, we perform a change in the parameters: